Flood-Damaged Vehicles Common Occurrence in Florida

 The Sunshine State is known not only for its beaches, blue skies and warm temperatures but also hurricanes and tropical storms.
 While “It Never Rains in California,” Florida sees a lot of the wet stuff.

-Residents who have experienced bad weather know it easily can lead to water damage in their homes.
+Residents who have experienced bad weather know it easily can cause water damage in their homes.
 It only takes a few inches to ruin flooring and furniture – both expensive to fix and replace.

 Water damage also can impact vehicles, and it often does.
 Even a rainstorm or a squall can intrude through window cracks, trunk lids and the undercarriage, leaving behind soaked, stinky mess.
 More-severe weather events can administer major damage.